flutter/website/src/docs/release/breaking-changes/test-widgets-flutter-binding-clock.md

  - 'Clock/*2*/' is from 'package:quiver/time.dart' ('<pub-cache>/quiver/lib/time.dart').
 ```

-### Option #1: Create a packge:quiver Clock from a package:clock Clock
+### Option #1: Create a package:quiver Clock from a package:clock Clock

 The easiest migration is to create a `package:quiver` clock from the
 `package:clock` clock, which can be done by passing the `.now` function